Emma Hunter (actress)

 In 2018, Hunter received three Canadian Screen Award nominations at the 6th Canadian Screen Awards, in the categories of Best Supporting Actress in a Comedy Program or Series for Mr. D, Best Ensemble Performance in a Variety or Sketch Comedy Program or Series for The Beaverton, and Best Actress in a Web Program or Series for Save Me.
 She won the award for Best Actress in a Web Program or Series.
 She was also co-host of the televised Canadian Screen Awards gala, alongside Jonny Harris.
 In 2020, she narrated a portion of the 8th Canadian Screen Awards.

 In 2021, she appeared as a guest judge in a second season episode of Canada's Drag Race.
+She also co-starred in the CBC dramedy series Moonshine.

+In 2026 she appeared as Laura in the comedy film The Snake.